typesupply/opentype-cookbook/readme.md

 # Foundation Concepts

-Before we get into writing any code, let's first establish what we are actually building and how it works.
-This is probably the toughest thing to understand about OpenType features, but understanding the underlying mechanics will free you to build new and innovative features of your own.
+Before we start writing any code, let's first look at what the code will actually do.
+If you are reading this document just to find out how to do something simple like write a small caps feature, you may skip this section and jump ahead to the code snippets.
+But, if you want to develop complex, nuanced and amazing features, you really should read this section.
+Understanding the underlying mechanics of how features work will allow you to carry your vision all the way from how the glyphs the glyphs look to how the *behave*.

+Ready?
+Alright, let's get into some heavy stuff.

 ## Structures